CongducPham/WaterSense/WaterSenseGateway/README.md

 	> sudo python start_gw.py

 This is the command that we recommend.
-To test, just flash a temperature sensor and it should work out-of-the-box on our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794).

 You can also customize the post-processing stage (post_processing_gw.py) at your convenience later.